garyaiki/dendrites/README.md

 [Typesafe Config user guide](https://github.com/typesafehub/config), [Akka config user guide](http://doc.akka.io/docs/akka/current/scala/general/configuration.html)

-Each configuration in `/src/main/resources/reference.conf` can be overridden by your `application.conf`.
+Configurations in `/src/main/resources/reference.conf` can be overridden by your `application.conf`.

 The `akka` section is for logging and has Akka specific logging settings